adam-drewery/recipositiory/README.md

 - *Api*: ASP.NET WebAPI stuff.
 - *Entities*: Entity Framework Repositories.
 (I would have called it repositories if it didn't sound so similar to the parent solution).

+#### Design Decisions

+- I chose to back my repositories with SQLite because I developed this on linux and I don't have SQL Server set up.